 Most churchgoers say the Bible commands them to tithe.
-But not everyone understands the word the same way.
+But not everyone agrees on how to define tithing.

 “Tithe” is defined in the Bible as one-tenth of a person’s produce or earnings.
 But a new study from LifeWay Research shows there is a difference of opinion to the question, “Ten percent of what?”